Kamala Harris Is Seen As The Clear Front-Runner To Be Joe Biden's Running Mate

 One of a series of reports looking at Joe Biden's potential running mates

-More than a month before former Vice President Joe Biden's stated deadline for naming his running mate, California Sen. Kamala Harris is seen as the consensus front-runner to become the Democrat's vice presidential nominee.
+More than a month before former Vice President Joe Biden's stated deadline for naming his running mate, California Sen. Kamala Harris is seen as the consensus front-runner to become Democrats' vice presidential nominee.

 Speculation about running mates can be wrong, of course.
 Ultimately, the choice is Biden's and Biden's alone — just as it was Barack Obama's call to tap Biden in 2008.

 But Harris is often the first name mentioned by Democrats inside and on the edge of the Biden campaign's orbit.
-She topped a recent national poll asking respondents for their preferred Biden running mate.
+She topped a recent multi-state survey asking respondents for their preferred Biden running mate.
 And, for what it's worth, she's the runaway favorite on online betting sites.

-That's all despite the fact that Harris's own presidential campaign was a disappointment, having never even made it to the Iowa caucuses.
+That's all despite the fact that Harris' own presidential campaign was a disappointment, having never even made it to the Iowa caucuses.

-Perhaps most importantly for Harris's chances, though, many Democrats believe she has more political and governing credibility than any other potential picks, save perhaps Massachusetts Sen. Elizabeth Warren.
+Perhaps most importantly for Harris' chances, though, many Democrats believe she has more political and governing credibility than any other potential picks, save perhaps Massachusetts Sen. Elizabeth Warren.

 Biden is facing increased pressure from other Democrats to select a woman of color.

-Note: An earlier version of this story incorrectly referred to a slogan on a Kamala Harris campaign T-shirt.
-There was an image on the T-shirt but no text.
-Additionally, a survey of possible running mates was clarified to be multi-state, not national.